-Because of the potential for water in a private plumbing system to flow back into the public water system in some conditions, we require some locations and some equipment/facilities, such as irrigation systems and swimming pools, to have "backflow prevention" devices.
+Because of the potential for water in a private plumbing system to flow back into the public water system under certain conditions, we require some locations and some equipment/facilities, such as irrigation systems and swimming pools, to have "backflow prevention" devices.
 Annual backflow prevention devices testing is required to make sure the devices are working properly.

 Backflows may occur when there is a decrease in pressure in one part of the public water system due to a water main leak, during firefighting operations drawing water from hydrant(s), etc.

 - Find out if your test report has been filed by the tester

 - Find an OWASA approved Certified Backflow Tester in the area

 Click here to: